Positions Available

 An excellent candidate will exhibit the following:

-- Experience with cell culture and/or working with mice
+- Experience with mice and/or cell culture

 - Bioinformatics knowledge/computational skills would be a big plus as there is the opportunity to assist in the analysis of omics data (CITE-seq, spatial omics, single cell RNA sequencing)